 Reaching for the STARS: Steps Toward Academic Responsibility and Success

-The College of Business STARS program is a supportive retention program for students who have demonstrated previous academic difficulty.
+The College of Business and Analytics STARS program is a supportive retention program for students who have demonstrated previous academic difficulty.
 Students must participate for at least a year or until in good academic standing.

 SIU Carbondale policy defines scholastic probation as follows: when an undergraduate student's cumulative grade average falls below a "C" average (2.0 GPA), that student will be placed on scholastic probation.
 Such a student may continue to be enrolled at the University going forward, but will be limited in the number of hours they can register for while on probation, unless they are approved to take more hours by the dean of their academic unit.
 This limit is normally 14 hours during a fall or spring semester and 7 hours during a summer session.